chloeharris1/calculator/README.md

 ![screenshot](./public/userStory13manualTest.png)

 ## Call Out:
-I used the eval() method to perform calculations, with the understanding that in larger applications this should not be used since the method is a security risk.
+I used the eval() method to perform calculations, with the understanding that in larger applications this should not be used since this method is a security risk.

 ## Credits